links

 Emacs

-An operating system containing, amongst many other things, a file manager, calculator, games, package manager and (arguably) a text editor.
+An operating system containing, amongst many other things, a file manager, calculator, games, package manager and also a text editor.

 It can be extended in trivial, and non-trivial ways with Emacs Lisp, which also happens to be the language it is written in.